-Election to the ASID College of Fellows is the Society’s highest honor.
-Fellowship is bestowed on professional members who have made notable and outstanding contributions to the profession not only through their work but also through their demonstrated commitment to ASID and to the interior design industry.
+Election to the ASID College of Fellows, the Society’s highest honor, is bestowed on less than one percent of the ASID membership.
+Honorary Fellowship is conferred upon professionals who are not interior designers but have made notable and outstanding contributions to the profession, not only through their jobs, but also through their demonstrated commitment to ASID and support of the interior design industry.

 CRITERIA FOR HONORARY FELLOWSHIP

 Honorary Fellowship may be granted to members who are not interior designers by profession who have shown distinction in fulfilling the criteria established by the ASID Council of Fellows.
 The criteria and the means of fulfillment are detailed below.
 Please read the criteria carefully when considering a prospective nominee’s qualifications for honorary fellowship.

 - Nominees must demonstrate meaningful and notable contributions to ASID and/or to the interior design profession.
 ASID membership is not a requirement.

 - Nominees must exhibit the highest level of ethical conduct and professionalism as confirmed by peer testimony (references).

 - Nominees must exhibit the highest standards of individual leadership as confirmed by peer testimony (references).

 - Honorary fellowship candidates must be approved by the ASID Board of Directors.

 Section One: Introduction